-What Was Santa Like as a Kid? (& My Favorite Christmas Books of 2013)
+What Was Santa Like as a Kid?
+(Two Favorite New Christmas Books)

 With every holiday season, there is a kind of magic in rediscovering old friends, old traditions, old stories.
 I have only to see the ecstasy on my children’s faces as we unpack our box of Christmas books each December to remember why I go through the trouble of packing them away in January, as opposed to stuffing them into our already stuffed bookshelves.
 As a parent, it’s magical for me as well: last night my eldest left us at the dinner table, voluntarily bathed himself, got into his PJs, brushed his teeth, and called downstairs, “I’m ready 20 minutes early so I can get some extra Christmas stories!”
 No wonder they call it the most wonderful time of the year.